Inference-based therapy: Theoretical model

 According to inference-based therapy, obsessional doubt (obsessions) result from a narrative constituted by a specific inductive-reasoning style characterized by a distrust of the senses and an overinvestment in remote possibilities.
-Individuals become absorbed in an imagined possibility forming the obsessional doubt (“perhaps my hands are dirty”) at the expense of what can be perceived with the senses in the here and now (“my eyes tell me that hands are clean”).
+Individuals become absorbed in an imagined possibility forming the obsessional doubt ("perhaps my hands are dirty") at the expense of what can be perceived with the senses in the here and now ("my eyes tell me that hands are clean").
 The imagined possibility seems so credible that individuals live this possibility as if it were true, and experience physiological reactions, feelings of anxiety, and compulsions that are congruent with the imagined scenario and become immersed in the obsessional doubt.
-According to inference-based therapy, individuals are more prone to experience specific obsessions in some and not other areas because the content reflects an underlying vulnerable self-theme (e.g., “I might be the type of person who is neglectful”).
+According to inference-based therapy, individuals are more prone to experience specific obsessions in some and not other areas because the content reflects an underlying vulnerable self-theme (e.g., "I might be the type of person who is neglectful").

 Treatment

 The goal of inference-based therapy is to reorient clients towards trusting the senses and relating to reality in a normal, non-effortful way.
-Differences between normal and obsessional doubts are presented, and clients are encouraged to use their senses and reasoning as they do in non-obsessive-compulsive disorder situations.
+Differences between normal and obsessional doubts are presented, and clients are encouraged to use their senses and reasoning as they do in non-obsessive–compulsive disorder situations.
 The exact moment where clients cross over from reality to a possibility is identified, and clients are invited to go back to reality, use their senses, and tolerate the void of trusting the senses rather than enacting compulsive behaviors.
 The key premise is that if the client trusts themselves and their senses, then OCD cannot exist.
+Inference-based therapy is traditionally composed of twelve modules with each module teaching the client a different concept or skill, which they can then apply to their own experiences with OCD.

 Empirical support

 There is some empirical support for main premises of inference-based therapy regarding the role of inductive reasoning processes, the imagination, and inferential confusion.
-There is also evidence for the efficacy of inference-based therapy for obsessive-compulsive disorder.
+There is also evidence for the efficacy of inference-based therapy for obsessive–compulsive disorder.